How to Get Term Life Insurance for Alcoholics [Quotes]

-So, how do you prepare for your term life insurance application if you’re a recovered alcoholic?
+How can I prepare for a term life insurance application if I’m a recovered alcoholic?

 Since you’ll most likely need to complete an application and a medical exam, following the tips below will help you prepare to get the best rates: